avelino/awesome-go/README.md

 * [logxi](https://github.com/mgutz/logxi) - 12-factor app logger that is fast and makes you happy.
 * [lumberjack](https://github.com/natefinch/lumberjack) - Simple rolling logger, implements io.WriteCloser.
 * [mlog](https://github.com/jbrodriguez/mlog) - Simple logging module for go, with 5 levels, an optional rotating logfile feature and stdout/stderr output.
+* [noodlog](https://github.com/gyozatech/noodlog) - Parametrized JSON logging library which lets you obfuscate sensitive data and marshal any kind of content.
+No more printed pointers instead of values, nor escape chars for the JSON strings.
 * [onelog](https://github.com/francoispqt/onelog) - Onelog is a dead simple but very efficient JSON logger.
 It is the fastest JSON logger out there in all scenarios.
 Also, it is one of the logger with the lowest allocation.
 * [ozzo-log](https://github.com/go-ozzo/ozzo-log) - High performance logging supporting log severity, categorization, and filtering.
 Can send filtered log messages to various targets (e.g. console, network, mail).
 * [phuslu/log](https://github.com/phuslu/log) - Structured Logging Made Easy.